 A more difficult issue to assess is emotional or verbal abuse.
 And it’s important that each spouse is honored through couples work.

 I’m not suggesting that we perceive one partner in a marriage as the victim and the other as the villain.
 Both individuals can be willing and teachable to overcome the power/control dynamic.
 If not, individual counseling will give a sense of clarity.

-Start with your free consultation to find out if if couples or individual therapy is best for now.
+Start with taking the Relationship Stress Quiz.
+Find out if couples or individual therapy is best for now.